December 4, 2025

 A crucial detection strategy is end-user training to inform users of potential threats.
 Even well-trained users may find it challenging to recognize DNS poisoning attempts, although good training may undoubtedly stop the spread of some assaults.

-Users should be trained to check that website use a legitimate secure sockets layer (SSL) / transport layer security (TLS) certificate to avoid clicking links from unfamiliar sources.
+Users should be trained to check that the website use a legitimate secure sockets layer (SSL) / transport layer security (TLS) certificate to avoid clicking links from unfamiliar sources.
 This will routinely clear their name server’s cache to guard against DNS cache poisoning and use security software to scan their devices for malware.

 Even though general best practices provide some security for domain name systems, several managed DNS providers can detect and block risky traffic.
 With the filtering of malicious DNS information, media, and websites, organizations employ these service providers to protect the endpoints used by their employees and servers.